dgraph-io/dgraph/contrib/config/backups/azure/README.md

 # Binary Backups to Azure Blob

-Binary backups can use Azure Blob Storage oject storage using MinIO Azure Gateway.
+Binary backups can use Azure Blob Storage for object storage using MinIO Azure Gateway.

 ## Provisioning Azure Blob